paulczar/docker-percona_galera/README.md

 When etcd is available the container will check to see if there's an existing cluster, if so it will join it.
 If not it will perform an election that will last for 5 minutes.
 During that time the first server that can grab a lock becomes the leader and any other nodes will wait until that server is ready before starting.
 If the leader fails to start the election is busted and all nodes will need to be destroyed until the 5 minutes passes.

-An example Vagrantfile is provided which will start a 3 node `CoreOS` cluster each node running a database with replication automatically set up.
+An example Vagrantfile is provided which will start a 3 node `CoreOS` cluster each node running a database with replication automatically set up as well as a `maxscale` load balancer.

     $ vagrant up
     $ ssh coreos-01